 Will My Homeowner’s Insurance Coverage Pay My Expenses If I Cannot Live in My Home During Its Repairs?

 Yes.
 If your home is unfit for habitation due to a covered loss, your insurance coverage should help pay for additional living expenses — such as food and a hotel — while repairs are being made.

 What Can I Do To Lower My Homeowners’ Insurance Premium?

 Depending on who your insurance coverage is with, they may have multiple options for you to lower your premium.
-Some insurance companies provide discounts for policyholders who install qualifying smart home devices or by combining your home and auto coverage.
+Some insurance companies provide discounts for policyholders who install qualifying smart home devices or by combining their home and auto coverage.

 Will Filing a Homeowners’ Insurance or Property Claim Affect My Premium?

 There are several factors unique to your area, coverage requirements, and claims history that go into whether your premiums will increase.
-Talk to insurance provider to learn more about what factors will impact the cost of your policy.
+Talk to an insurance provider to learn more about what factors will impact the cost of your policy.

 How Long Will It Take For My Insurance Claim To Be Settled?

-The honest answer is, it depends on how long it take to repair/rebuild/replace their home and possessions after a large loss.
+The honest answer is, that it depends on how long it takes to repair/rebuild/replace their home and possessions after a large loss.
 The more complete your insurance claim is when you submit it, the smoother the process will be.
-That is why it is important to discuss your claim with insurance claims attorney before you get started, so the insurance company has little reason to delay, undervalue, or deny your claim.
+That is why it is important to discuss your claim with an insurance claims attorney before you get started, so the insurance company has little reason to delay, undervalue, or deny your claim.